crystoll/oura-ring/README.md

-# Plotting the Oura Ring Data
+# Exploring the Oura Ring Data

 ## Getting and understanding the data